Stochastic Volterra equations: failure of the time-homogeneous Markov property: Non-Markov property by reduction via a small-time CLT

 Our second example covers kernels that are not asymptotically equivalent to the Riemann-Liouville kernel in the small-time regime.

 \begin{example} The $\log$-modulated fractional kernel with parameter $H>0$ defined by

 satisfies \eqref{eq:kernelL2order} with $\gamma_*=H$ and arbitrary $\gamma \in (0,H)$.
-Moreover, a short computation and an application of Karamata's theorem (see \cite[Proposition~1.5.10]{BiGoTe87}) shows that $\overline{K}(t)=\sqrt{2H} t^{H-1/2}$, see \cite[Example 2.8]{FGW24} for details.
+Moreover, a short computation and an application of Karamata's theorem (see \cite[Proposition~1.5.10]{BiGoTe87}) shows that $\overline{K}(t)=\sqrt{2H} t^{H-1/2}$, see \cite[Example 2.10]{FGW24} for details.
 Hence, Assumption \ref{assumption:coefficientassumptions} is satisfied, and Theorem \ref{theorem:NonMarkovSVIE} is applicable whenever $H\neq 1/2$. \end{example}

 Although the framework of this section permits considerable generality in the coefficients, in particular the drift, the lower bound in \eqref{eq:kernelL2order} should be regarded as an additional condition beyond the standard assumptions for weak existence.
 While this bound is satisfied by the important kernels considered above, it fails for certain more exotic kernels exhibiting exponential decay in the small-time regime.
 For example, $K(t)=\frac{1}{t} \exp(-\frac{1}{2t})$ cannot be bounded from below in $L^2$ by a power function since $\int_0^t K(s)^2 \,\mathrm{d}s= \exp(-\frac{1}{t})$.
-Still, as the kernel is locally Lipschitz on $\R_+$, weak existence to \eqref{eq:generalSVIE} can be established by \cite[Theorem 1.2 and Theorem 6.1]{weak_solution}, and thus the failure of the Markov property~\eqref{eq: Markov timehomogeneous} can be show via Theorem~\ref{proposition:affinetimehom} for affine $b\not\equiv 0$ and continuous $\sigma$ with linear growth.
+Still, as the kernel is locally Lipschitz on $\R_+$, weak existence to \eqref{eq:generalSVIE} with $K_b=K_{\sigma}=K$ can be established by \cite[Theorem 1.2 and Theorem 6.1]{weak_solution}, and thus the failure of the Markov property~\eqref{eq: Markov timehomogeneous} can be shown via the results from Section \ref{subsection:newmomentformula} for affine $b$ and $g$ of the form \eqref{eq: g affine}.

 Finally, note that since our proof of Theorem \ref{theorem:NonMarkovSVIE} relies on the small-time CLT derived in \cite{FGW24} for the initial time $t = 0$, we are necessarily restricted to the time-homogeneous case.
-An extension towards proving also the failure of the time-inhomogeneous Markov property would require an analogue of \cite[Theorem 2.2]{FGW24} for a (conditional) small-time CLT at arbitrary time $t\in\R_+$.
+An extension towards proving also the failure of the time-inhomogeneous Markov property would require an analogue of \cite[Theorem 2.3]{FGW24} for a (conditional) small-time CLT at arbitrary time $t\in\R_+$.

+Beyond this restriction to the time-homogeneous Markov property, the small-time CLT approach employed here provides only a \emph{sufficient} condition for non-Markovianity.
+A broader class of sufficient conditions ensuring the failure of even the time-inhomogeneous Markov property, covering multidimensional kernels $K_b$ and $K_{\sigma}$ as well as $\mathcal{F}_0$-measurable inputs $g$, is established in~\cite{FGW25} using perturbation methods through Hilbert space-valued Markovian lifts.
+The focus of the present paper is instead on \emph{characterizing} non-Markovianity within affine frameworks and clarifying its connection with the non-Markovian behavior of Gaussian Volterra processes in the small-time regime.

 {\bf Acknowledgement.} We thank Mathias Beiglb\"ock and Paul Kr\"uhner for helpful comments.

 \begin{footnotesize} \end{footnotesize}